-Inventory as of December 31, 2023 included \$16.4 million related to the CIMERLI ophthalmology franchise (see Note 6.
-Acquisition and Disposition).
+Inventory as of December 31, 2023 included \$16.4 million related to the CIMERLI ophthalmology franchise and \$17.0 million related to the YUSIMRY immunology franchise (see Note 6.
+Acquisition and Dispositions).
 Inventory is stated at the lower of cost or estimated net realizable value with cost determined under the first-in first-out method.
 The determination of excess or obsolete inventory requires judgment including consideration of many factors, such as estimates of future product demand, current and future market conditions, product expiration information, and potential product obsolescence, among others.
-During 2023, the Company recorded a \$47.0 million charge for the write-down of slow moving YUSIMRY inventory, which included the recognition of \$20.5 million in certain firm purchase commitments.
+During the year ended December 31, 2023, the Company recorded a \$47.0 million charge for the write-down of slow moving YUSIMRY inventory, which included the recognition of \$20.5 million in certain firm purchase commitments.
 Of this charge, \$11.5 million was reflected in accrued and other current liabilities and \$9.0 million in other liabilities, non-current as of December 31, 2023.
-As of March 31, 2024, \$8.6 million of accrued YUSIMRY firm purchase commitments remained within accrued and other current liabilities.
+Liabilities for firm inventory purchase commitments related to YUSIMRY were derecognized upon the YUSIMRY Sale.

 Inventory expected to be sold more than twelve months from the balance sheet date is classified as inventory, noncurrent on the condensed consolidated balance sheets.
-As of March 31, 2024 and December 31, 2023, the non-current portion of inventory primarily consisted of raw materials and work in process inventory.
+As of September 30, 2024 and December 31, 2023, the non-current portion of inventory consisted of raw materials and work in process, as well as a portion of finished goods at December 31, 2023.
 The following table presents the inventory balance sheet classifications: